 LIC has trained AB technicians for more than 70 years and we are super proud of their contribution to our business and the dairy industry over that time.

 Our technicians come from all walks of life, sharing our passion for empowering livestock farmers.

-Applications open soon and interviews take place from late January after we finish our spring mating duties.
+Applications open in October and interviews take place from late February after we finish our spring mating duties.
 Applicants that have successfully interviewed will need to pay the training fee of $899 (plus GST) before being accepted for our training course.

 The fee covers participation in our exclusive 12-month apprenticeship programme involving on the ground training and four national unit standards administered by Primary ITO (a nationally recognised training organisation).

 Once you have successfully passed our full apprentice training, you will be eligible for a refund on your training fee as part of the Government’s apprenticeship programmes.

 Our training course take place at six training sites across New Zealand between the months of February and May.

 - The right to work in New Zealand